FredaWerdiger/confidenceSim/README.md

 Simulate one or many frequentist confidence clinical trials based on a specified set of parameters.
 From a two-arm, single-stage trial to a perpetually run Adaptive Platform Trial, this package offers vast flexibility to customize your trial and observe operational characterisitics over thousands of instances.

-The analysis of trial results is carried out using the `confidenceCurves` package and all details about frequentist confidence analyis may be found there.
+The analysis of trial results is carried out using the `confidenceCurves` package (on [CRAN](https://cran.r-project.org/package=confidenceCurves) and [GitHub](https://github.com/FredaWerdiger/confidenceCurves)) and all details about frequentist confidence analysis may be found there.

 ## Trial Designs
 The complexity of the design of the trial being simulated varies from a two-arm one-stage trial, to a Multi-Arm Multi-Stage (**MAMS**) Trial through to an **Adaptive Platform Trial**.
 The trial design features are specified by a parameter list that is fed into the `runSingleTrial` function via the `inputs` field.
 There is an example parameter list named ```inputs``` which may be loaded by using: